 He would have 90 days to get his measured performance up to an acceptable, clearly-stated level…or he would be terminated.

 There would be no additional chances or warning given.
-That was the corporate policy.
+No other options would be available…meet the standards outlined or you’re fired.

 I laid out all the cards on the table for him.